neilbrown/edlib/README.md

 The “completion” render is a filter.
-In response to a “render-line” call it calls “render-line” on its parent and only returns lines that start with a given prefix.
+In response to a “render-line” call it calls “render-line” on its parent and only returns lines that start with a given prefix, or contain a given substring.
 It can also add highlights to rendered text to distinguish the common prefix from the remainder.

 A prefix is set by a “set-prefix” command.
 The response to this indicates if the selected lines have a longer common prefix, and if